Paulooo0/data-app/README.md

 ## Project Access

-You can access the project with this link: https://paulooo0-data-app-data-app-3j2odn.streamlit.app, or by the [font code](https://github.com/Paulooo0/data-app).
+You can access the project with this [link](https://paulooo0-data-app-data-app-3j2odn.streamlit.app) or by the [font code](https://github.com/Paulooo0/data-app).

+## How to Run

+To run the project from the [font code](https://github.com/Paulooo0/data-app), you must type "streamlit run data_app.py" in your terminal.
+Then, a tab will open in your browser displaying the dashboard.
+By using this [link](https://paulooo0-data-app-data-app-3j2odn.streamlit.app), the dashboard tab in your browser will open directly.

 ## Utilzed Technologies